astramieri/oci-generative-ai/docs/vector_databases.md

 # Vector Databases

 LLMs without RAG rely on internal knowledge learned during pre-training on a large corpus of text.
-It may or may not use Fine Tuning.
+It may or may not use *fine tuning*.

 LLMs with RAG use an external database, which is a **vector database**.
-They are a type of database optimized for storing and querying vectors instead of a traditional row-based.
+They are a type of **database optimized for storing and querying vectors instead of a traditional row-based**.

 Vector database and the concept of indexing and vectors, which are high-dimensional data have been used **before LLMs**.
 Search engines have used vector space models for decades to represent text documents for similarity searches and ranking.